metaisbeta/asniffer/README.md

         ├── project1            # Contains the source files for project1
         ├── project2            # Contains the source files for project2
         └── ...

+If the option "single" is used, then the path provided references only a single project, with all the source files inside that folder.

+    .
+    ├── project                # Directory containing the source file for the project.
+This is the path provided

 For each project an xml output is generated with the report.
 The reports will be placed on the provided "path to xml".